How We Support Mental Health in ESE

 The Mental Health Awareness Team Chair is supported by the Head of Department regarding initiatives to improve the department culture surrounding mental health, and to suggest changes in the way mental health response is implemented.
 The Chair also is the designated Earth Science & Engineering Mental Health Champion, representing the department at faculty or college level for all things related to mental health and mental health policy.
 The current chair is Cédric John.

 Members of the Mental Health Awareness Team

 There are six people in the Mental Health Awareness Team.
 All trained mental health first aiders will be able to listen to your concerns and provide you with information about options for further help, but depending on your role within the department you might benefit from contacting the below persons first.

-- Undergraduate Students: Emma Passmore (Senior Tutor) provides spport for undergraduate students.
-Undergraduate students experiencing mental health issues are welcome to first contact either their Personal Tutor, or the Senior Tutor (currently Ian Bastow during Emma’s maternity leave).
+- Undergraduate Students: Emma Passmore (Senior Tutor) and Daisy Rood are representing undergraduate students on the Mental Health Awareness Team.
+Undergraduate students experiencing difficulties are welcome to first contact either their Personal Tutor, or the Senior Tutor (currently Ian Bastow during Emma’s maternity leave).

 - MSc Students: Peter Fitch (Senior Teaching Fellow) oversees the MSc Students for the Mental Health Awareness Team.
 Pete is also the first point of contact for any MSc students experiencing difficulties related to mental health during their studies.